dmirauta/primal-dual-lp-c98/README.md

 A caveat of this is that much of the memory used is taken to be preallocated (as this is done CPU side).
 May not be practical due to program complexity/ammount of branching.

-Appears to be functional according to basic tests via gcc, it is running via opencl also, but some kernels are randomly failing (on lp defs that work via gcc, or same seeds provided in different order).
+Appears to be functional according to basic tests via gcc, it is running via opencl also, but many kernels are randomly failing (on lp defs that work via gcc).

 Gcc testing (single execution):
 `gcc stack.c common.c gauss_jordan.c test.c lp_primal_dual_solver.c -DON_CPU && time ./a.out`